 The Liability Program remains stable due in part to SCORE's strong risk and claims management resources.
-Operating Income was \$696,612, and Net Position increased to over \$7 million after dividends of \$256,750 and an unrealized investment loss of (\$97,527).
+The Program had a net loss of (-\$279,530), after dividends of \$389,947 and investment income of \$255,235.
 The Liability Program has maintained assets to safely enable SCORE to increase its retention to \$750,000, a change required in response to increased retentions for reinsurance.
-And while other pools continue to see increases in the double digits, SCORE's base rate for FY 23/24 decreased (-4%), with excess coverage responsible for the total rate increase of 5.4%, in addition to average payroll increases of 7.3%.
+And while other pools continue to see increases in the double digits, SCORE's base rate for FY 24/25 increased 6.9%, with payroll increases of 11.6% leading to an overall premium increase of 19.1%.
+The net rate for FY 24/25 after dividends hit \$7.00 per \$100 of payroll, extending a period of increases over the last five years.